Rule 504. Lawyer - Client.

 (A) between (i) the client or the client's representative and (ii) the lawyer, the lawyer's representatives, or a lawyer representing others in matters of common interest;

 (B) between clients or clients’ representatives as to matters of common interest but only if each clients’ lawyer or lawyer’s representatives was also present or included in the communications;

 (C) between (i) the client or the client’s representatives and (ii) a lawyer referral service; or

 (c) Who May Claim the Privilege.
 The privilege may be claimed by:

 (3) the personal representative of a client who is deceased;

 (4) the successor, trustee, or similar representative of a client that was a corporation, association, or other organization, whether or not in existence; and

-(5) the lawyer on behalf of the client.
+(5) the lawyer or the lawyer referral service on behalf of the client.

 (d) Exceptions to the Privilege.
 Privilege does not apply in the following circumstances:

 (1) Furtherance of the Crime or Fraud.
 If the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud;